Nishiyamo/RAG-Chat-PubMed/Readme.md

 ## License
 This project is licensed under the [MIT License](./license).

-## Contributing
-Contributions are welcome!
-If you'd like to contribute to Rag Chat Pub Med Mixtral, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Contact
-If you have any questions or suggestions, feel free to reach out to us at [email@example.com](mailto:email@example.com).
+If you have any questions or suggestions, feel free to reach out to us at [ivanlmediavilla@gmail.com](mailto:ivanlmediavilla@gmail.com).